snitko/straight/README.md

 an application, such as Ruby On Rails.
-Most likely, you want [straight-server](https://github.com/snitko/straight-server), it is a server, which holds the state of all orders for you and has a RESTful API you can use with any application written in in language or platform.
+Most likely, you want [straight-server](https://github.com/snitko/straight-server), it is a server, which holds the state of all orders for you and has a RESTful API you can use with any application written in any language or platform.

 Bitcoin donations are appreciated: 1D3PknG4Lw1gFuJ9SYenA7pboF9gtXtdcD